-One of the great things about the 716 is downtown sporting events 365.
-That means when huge national events like NCAA Basketball come to town, there’s plenty of food and drink options for fans of every taste.
-Since KeyBank Center is located in the heart of the city, that means some of Buffalo’s best bars and restaurants are just a short walk away – within a 10-minute walk to be precise!
+One of the great things about the 716 is downtown events 365 days a year.
+And with the Sabres, Bandits and concerts in full swing, it’s a plus that KeyBank Center is located in the heart of the city, that means some of Buffalo’s best bars and restaurants are just a short walk away – within a 10-minute walk to be precise!
 When Downtown Buffalo is rocking with action on the ice, there’s plenty of food and drink options for fans of every taste.

-Now, to make the most of your game day experience you’re going to need a plan of attack.
+Now, to make the most of your game night experience you’re going to need a plan of attack.
 So before the puck drops, the sticks clash or the speakers blare, make sure you consult this handy guide for the best places to eat just a slapshot away from KeyBank Center:

 Pearl Street, 76 Pearl St.: Enjoy a view with your meal from this 4-story restaurant and make fast friends with a 180 oz.
 Annihilator beer tube and enough glasses to share.

-Iron Works, 49 Illinois St.: Rock your face off at both pre-game and post-game parties at this live music venue in the Cobblestone District, including quick bites from Left Coast Taco and Pizza al Taglio.
+Buffalo Iron Works, 49 Illinois St.: Rock your face off at both pre-game and post-game parties at this live music venue in the Cobblestone District, including quick bites from Left Coast Taco and Pizza al Taglio.

 Lockhouse Distillery, 41 Columbia St.: The walls are covered in insta-worthy art at the first distillery to open in Buffalo since Prohibition.
 Take an impromptu tour or sample the goods with a craft cocktail made by the city’s friendliest bartenders.